kmisiewicz/kmisiewicz.github.io/_posts/2018-12-19-Oswald-Adventure.md

   <img src="/images/oswald2.png" width="49%" />
 </p>

 I created this game with my friend as a university project.
-Probably the first one I can called finished.
+Probably the first Unity game I can called *finished*.

 In this game you control a small cosmic creature which needs to get through different obstacles.
 The game consists of 4 levels with a boss fight at the end.